MichielsenM/FOAM/docs/Installation.md

 ---
 # Installation

+Pleas note that FOAM was written and tested on Linux.
+The installation procedure was tested on MacOS, but the functionality was not as extensively tested as on Linux.
+No tests for Windows have been performed.

 ## Prerequisites
 FOAM is a python package which requires python 3.9 or newer, additionally the package uses <a href="https://python-poetry.org/docs/" target="_blank"> poetry</a> for dependency management.
 Follow their installation instructions to install poetry on your system as well.